- There are plenty of dangerous animals in the US, but the ones most likely to kill you might come as a surprise.

 Read this article for more information on alligators.

-Cougars have killed 27 humans in the past hundred years, which averages out to less than three people per year.
+Cougars have killed 27 humans in the past hundred years.
 About the same size as a leopard, this solitary cat is found in a variety of American habitats, including swamps, grasslands, and coniferous forests in the mountains.
 Basically, if there’s enough cover and an abundance of prey, the cougar can adapt and thrive.
 Some biologists believe it is even more adaptable than the coyote.
 Its favorite prey is deer even to the size of an elk, which it subdues by leaping on its back or grabbing it by the throat.
 The cougar will then drag the prey to a secluded spot to eat.

 Go here to learn about cougars.